nichelia/ekrhizoc/README.md

 * Valid links include
     - Valid URL
         + Non empty
-        + Valid url address
+        + Matches a valid url pattern
-        + It is no longer than `E6C_MAX_URL_LENGTH` characters
+        + Does not exceed the `E6C_MAX_URL_LENGTH` length in characters
+        + Possible to convert a relative urls to a full url
     - Link is not visited before
     - Link is not part of an ignored file type
     - Link has the same domain as the seed url
-    - Link is not restricted by the robots.txt
+    - Link is not restricted by the robots.txt file

 ### Design